 Real Estate and Property Taxes: Lowlight

 Living in such a beautiful place with access to so many life-enhancing amenities can mean higher prices when it comes to real estate and property taxes.
 Clackamas County is no exception.
-According to rockethomes.com, Clackamas County’s median sold price is $589,967, close to the same prices as Portland city center.
+According to rockethomes.com, Clackamas County’s median sold price was $589,967, rising to $601,253 in 2023, close to the same prices as Portland city center.

 Outdoor Activities and Marine Parks: Highlight

 Thanks to Columbia County’s close proximity to water, residents here enjoy easy access to popular boating and fishing grounds, as well as windsurfing.
 The county is also home to the only two marine parks in Oregon.
 J.J.
-Collins Memorial Marine Park is a 23-acre island located on the Multnomah Channel, only accessible by boat, offering a 1.5-mile nature trail, camping, and outstanding birding.
+Collins Memorial Marine Park is a 23-acre island located on the Multnomah Channel, only accessible by boat.
+The island offers a 1.5-mile nature trail, camping, and outstanding birding.
 Sand Island is on the Columbia River and covers 32 acres, with lots of camping and kayaking.
-A former mill pond, Vernonia Lake was converted into a city park—another sought after natural feature of the county—taking up 45 acres and providing residents and visitors with prime camping, fishing, and birdwatching.
+A former mill pond, Vernonia Lake was converted into a city park—another sought-after natural feature of the county—taking up 45 acres and providing residents and visitors with prime camping, fishing, and birdwatching.

 Sauvie Island: Highlight

-Columbia and Multnomah Counties share the much-coveted Sauvie Island, land of farms, lakes, beaches, and wildlife areas.
-Throughout the year, you’ll find people reveling in nature’s bounty on the island with hiking, swimming, sun bathing, boating, camping, and gathering luscious produce from one of the many U-pick farms.
+Columbia and Multnomah Counties share the much-coveted Sauvie Island, a land of farms, lakes, beaches, and wildlife.
+Throughout the year, you’ll find people reveling in nature’s bounty on the island with hiking, swimming, sunbathing, boating, camping, and gathering luscious produce from one of the many U-pick farms.

 Fluctuating Revenue Sources: Highlight / Lowlight

 Columbia County has four main industries that bring revenue to the area: agriculture, lumber, fishing, and tourism.
-Each one can be affected by uncontrollable outside influences, like the weather.
-And pandemics.
+Uncontrollable outside influences, like the weather, can affect each revenue stream, as can pandemics.
 The latter deeply affected Columbia County’s tourism revenue in 2020 and 2021, and the former can hold sway over agriculture.
 However, due to above-average precipitation in 2022, wheat crops in the area are flourishing.
-The lumber industry in the county is also currently going strong.
-At least for now.
+The lumber industry in the county is also currently going strong—at least for now.

-Yamhill County has a population of 108,239 and is comprised of several small towns—Yamhill, McMinville, Carlton, Newberg, Sheriden, Dayton, Dundee, Amity, and Lafayette—nestled in lush rolling hills of Yamhill Valley wine country.
+Yamhill County has a population of 108,239 and is comprised of several small towns—Yamhill, McMinnville, Carlton, Newberg, Sheriden, Dayton, Dundee, Amity, and Lafayette—nestled in lush rolling hills of Yamhill Valley wine country.

 If you love wine, you might love living in Yamhill County.
 And if you set out to visit all the county’s wineries and vineyards within a year’s time, you’d have to quit your day job.
 Within its 718 square mile area, you’ll find 80 wineries and over 200 vineyards.
 This translates to Yamhill County being the largest concentration of wine producers and winegrowers compared to all other counties in Oregon.